Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

         test tests::func_a::correct_params_correct_result ... ok
         test tests::func_a::invalid_params_invalid_result ... ok

-.. dropdown::  How are `smart contract addresses` represented on Concordium?
+.. dropdown::  How are `program addresses` represented on Concordium?

-    In terms of naming, Concordium uses `contract` and `account` to refer to the Ethereum equivalent of a `smart contract` and an `externally owned address`, respectively.
+    In terms of naming, Concordium uses `contract` and `account` to refer to the Solana equivalent of a `program` and an `program address`, respectively.
     The word `address` refers to either an `account` address or a `contract` address on Concordium.

     Contract addresses on Concordium are represented by an index and a subindex as seen below.